For Consumers

 When is the best time to buy life insurance?

-The best time to buy life insurance is when you're young.
-The longer you wait, the more expensive it gets as you get older.
+In general, life insurance is cheaper when you're young.
+It gets more expensive as you age.
 Your health history and life choices, such as smoking, play a key role in increasing the cost of your policy.
+Shop around and compare companies for the best rate.

-Reasons insurance companies can't turn you down
+Reasons life insurance companies can't turn you down

-They can't refuse coverage based on your:
+Life insurers can't refuse coverage based on your:

-• Sex
+• Gender

 • Marital status